awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 If the decryption of the beacon key succeeds, this operation verifies:

-- The `KeyId` field in the AWS KMS response MUST equal the provided AWS KMS key identifier.
+- The `KeyId` field in the AWS KMS response MUST equal the configured AWS KMS Key ARN.

 This operation MUST construct [beacon key materials](./structures.md#beacon-key-materials) from the decrypted branch key material and the `branchKeyId` from the returned `branch-key-id` field.